SavMary/eco-cosmetics/README.md

-Lending for internet-shop eco cosmetics.
+Landing for internet-shop eco cosmetics.
 Used technologies such as: HTML, CSS,SASS,BEM